PKSD Newsletter: How Parents Can Help Keep Their Teen Drivers Safer on the Roads

 According to the Centers for Disease Control and Prevention (CDC), approximately six teens across the U.S. die every day in a car crash.
 Teens between the ages of 16 and 19 are about three times more likely to have a fatal crash than drivers aged 20 years and up.
 Young male drivers are even more likely to be involved in a serious collision than young female drivers.

-All teen drivers have a greater risk for being involved a collision because they:
+All teen drivers have a greater risk for being involved in a collision because they:

 - Are more likely to engage in risky driving behavior